arab-meet/3.URDF_Simulation_Workshop/Gazebo/gazebo.md

   <p align="center">
   <img src="images/3.png">

+## Robot models in Gazebo

+Before we dive into robot models , it's essential to clarify that there are two distinct scenarios

+1. **Building a robot model**
+2. **Downloading a pre-built model**
-## Building robot models in Gazebo
+## 1. Building robot models in Gazebo

 click on Edit and select model editor